Good Kid, M.A.A.D City: Title and packaging

 Before the album's title was officially revealed, fans had already been calling Lamar's major label debut Good Kid, Mad City or Good Kid in a Mad City, as it was a nickname Lamar had given himself.
 He had used the phrase in his lyrics as early as the 2009 Kendrick Lamar EP.
 When he announced the album's title and release date, Lamar indicated that the "correct" rendering of the title is lowercase except for the two vowels in "m.A.A.d".
 The album's title mainly refers to Lamar's childhood innocence and how Compton affected his life.
-After keeping the album title's acronym concealed, Lamar later revealed M.A.A.D is an acronym with two meanings: "My Angry Adolescence Divided" and "My Angels on Angel Dust", with Lamar stating: "That was me, [and it's] the reason why I don't smoke.
+After keeping the album title's acronym concealed, Lamar later revealed M.A.A.D is an acronym with two meanings: "My Angry Adolescence Divided" and "My Angel's on Angel Dust", with Lamar stating: "That was me, [and it's] the reason why I don't smoke.
 It was just me getting my hands on the wrong thing at the wrong time [and] being oblivious to it."
-The title has been interpreted as a reference to WC and the Maad Circle, a Los Angeles-based hip hop group active in the 1990s.
+The title has been interpreted as a reference to WC and the Maad Circle, a Los Angeles-based hip-hop group active in the 1990s.

-The cover artwork for Good Kid, M.A.A.D City features a baby Lamar, two of his uncles, and his grandfather, with the adults' eyes censored, possibly for privacy reasons.
+The cover artwork for Good Kid, M.A.A.D City features a child Lamar, two of his uncles, and his grandfather, with the adults' eyes censored, possibly for privacy reasons.
 He explained that the reason why he had not censored his own eyes was that the album's story was told through his eyes, and is based around his experiences.
 The uncle who is holding Lamar also is displaying the Crips gang sign with his hand, and the poster above the head of the uncle features Lamar and his father.